hiteshshimpi-55/Daily.Tech/README.md

-# News App
+# Daily.Tech News App

-Welcome to the News App!
+Welcome to the Daily.Tech News App!
 This app is designed to provide users with the latest news articles from various sources.

 ## Features

-- Browse news articles from different categories.
+- Browse tech news.
 - Read detailed article descriptions and click through to the full articles.
 - Filter news articles based on user preferences.